geeksforsocialchange/meeting-mood/README.md

 Specify the environment variable `PORT=8080` or pass the flag `--port 8080` to override the port number

+Put a footer.html in your current directory and the contents will be displayed as a footer.

 Put it on the internet and share the link with everybody in the meeting (use [Ngrok](https://ngrok.com/) and plain HTTP)

 ## Known Issues